siffiejoe/prg-lr4win/readme.txt

     luarocks52 install xyz

+or

+    luarocks53 install xyz

-to install rock `xyz` for Lua 5.1 or 5.2, respectively.
+to install rock `xyz` for Lua 5.1, 5.2, or 5.3, respectively.
 If successful, the modules can be `require`d normally from within Lua programs.
 If a rock installs a command line script, that script is in your `PATH` automatically (assuming you use the "LuaRocks DosBox").

 ###     ... install a rock that depends on an external library?    ###